Overclocking Electrostatic Generative Models: Method

-Our goal is to distill the complex ODE-based sampling of the teacher Poisson flow into an efficient generator $G_\theta$ that requires only a few function evaluations.
+Our goal is to distill the teacher Poisson flow’s complex ODE-based sampling into an efficient generator \(G_\theta\) that requires only a few network evaluations.
 This generator defines a distribution \(p_\theta(\mathbf{y})\).
-Applying the PFGM++ framework to \(p_\theta(\mathbf{y})\) induces its own electrostatic field, which in turn yields a corresponding \emph{student Poisson flow}, denoted \(f_\psi(\mathbf{x}_r, r)\).
+Applying the PFGM++ to \(p_\theta(\mathbf{y})\) induces a corresponding electrostatic field, which in turn yields the \textit{student Poisson flow}, denoted \(f_\psi(\mathbf{x}_r, r)\).

-We formulate this distillation task as the \emph{inverse Poisson flow matching problem}.
-The objective is to find a generator $G_\theta$ such that the electrostatic field induced by its output distribution $p_\theta(\mathbf{y})$ matches the field induced by the real data $p_{data}(\mathbf{y})$.
-Since the teacher flow $f^*_\phi$ and student flow $f_\psi$ are both derived from their respective fields, matching the fields ensures the flows are aligned.
-Figure~\ref{fig:ipfm_overview} provides an overview of this problem.
-Mathematically, the problem is defined as follows:
+We formulate distillation as an \emph{inverse Poisson flow matching} problem.
+The objective is to find a generator \(G_\theta\) whose output distribution \(p_\theta(\mathbf{y})\) induces an electrostatic field that matches the field induced by the data distribution \(p_{\text{data}}(\mathbf{y})\).
+Because both the teacher flow \(f^*_\phi\) and the student flow \(f_\psi\) are derived from their respective fields, matching the fields aligns the flows.
+Figure~\ref{fig:ipfm_overview} provides an illustrative overview of the problem.
+Mathematically, we define it as follows:

 \begin{definition} \textnormal{(Inverse Poisson Flow Matching Problem).} The inverse Poisson flow matching problem is defined as the following constrained optimization problem: